José Donoso

-José Manuel Donoso Yáñez (5 October 1924 – 7 December 1996), known as José Donoso, was a Chilean writer, journalist and professor.
+José Manuel Donoso Yáñez (5 October 1924 – 7 December 1996), was a Chilean writer, journalist and professor.
 He lived most of his life in Chile, although he spent many years in self-imposed exile in Mexico, the United States and Spain.
 Although he stated that he had left Chile in the 1960s for personal reasons, after 1973 his exile was also a form of protest against the dictatorship of Augusto Pinochet.
 He returned to Chile in 1981 and lived there until his death in 1996.

 Donoso is the author of a number of short stories and novels, which contributed greatly to the Latin American literary boom.
 His best known works include the novels Coronation, Hell Has No Limits (El lugar sin límites), and The Obscene Bird of Night (El obsceno pájaro de la noche).
 His works are known for their dark sense of humor and themes including sexuality, the duplicity of identity, and psychology.

 Early life

 Donoso was born in Santiago to the physician José Donoso Donoso and Alicia Yáñez.
 Alicia was the niece of Eliodoro Yáñez.

 Donoso studied at The Grange School, where he was classmates with Luis Alberto Heiremans and Carlos Fuentes, and later studied in Liceo José Victorino Lastarria High School.
 During his childhood, Donoso worked as a juggler and an office worker.
 Later he would begin working as a writer and teacher.

 In 1945 he traveled to the southernmost parts of Chile and Argentina, where he worked on sheep farms in the province of Magallanes.
 Two years later, he finished high school and signed up to study English at the Institute of Teaching in the Universidad de Chile.
-In 1949, thanks to a scholarship from the Doherty Foundation, he went to study English literature at Princeton University, where he studied under such professors such as R. P. Blackmur, Lawrence Thompson and Allan Tate.
+In 1949, thanks to a scholarship from the Doherty Foundation, he went to study English literature at Princeton University, where he studied under such professors such as R. P. Blackmur, Lawrence Thompson and Allen Tate.
 The Princeton magazine, MSS, published his first two stories, both written in English: "The Blue Woman" (1950) and "The Poisoned Pastries" (1951).
 Donoso graduated with a Bachelor of Arts in English from Princeton in 1951 after completing a senior thesis titled "The Elegance of Mind of Jane Austen: An Interpretation of Her Novels Through the Attitudes of Heroines."